IAmToufiqurRahman/Data-Structure----Algorithm-Playground/README.md

 ### Sliding Window Pattern

 This pattern involves creating a window which can either be an array or number from one position to another.
 Depending on a certain condition, the window either increases or closes(and a new window is created).
+This pattern is useful when we have a set of data like an array or a string and we're looking for a subset of that data that is continuous.